 Wiring Diagram for Dual Outlets

 Here 3-wire cable is run from a double-pole circuit breaker providing an independent 120 volts to two sets of multiple outlets.
 The neutral wire from the circuit is shared by both sets.
 This wiring is commonly used in a 20 amp kitchen circuit where two appliance feeds are needed, such as for a refrigerator and a microwave in the same location.

-In this diagram multiple gfci receptacles are wired together in a parallel arrangement.
-Two-conductor cable is run between gfci's, and the hot, neutral and ground wires from the source are spliced with a pigtail to the line terminals at each device.
-The load terminals are not used and each device provides its own protection in this arrangement.
+In this diagram multiple ground fault circuit interrupter receptacles are wired together using pigtails to connect the source.
+Two-conductor cable is run between the gfci's, and the hot and neutral wires from the source are spliced to the line terminals at each device.
+The load terminals are not used and each device provides its own, single-location protection.

 Here a gfci receptacle is added at the end of a row of duplex receptacles for single-location protection.
 The first outlet is connected to the source and 2-wire cable runs from box to box.
 All wires are spliced with a pigtail at the devices to pass current to the next.
 The load terminals on the gfci are not used and it does not protect the other receptacles in the circuit.

 Here one ground fault circuit interrupter protects multiple duplex receptacles coming after it, known as multiple-location protection.
 Two-wire cable runs from the gfci to all the following outlets.
 The line terminals on the gfci are connected to the circuit source and the load terminals are connected to each following outlet with a pigtail splice.
 This keeps each duplex receptacle connected directly to the gfci.